 Luckily, this burger recipe is completely vegan and made from nutritious, whole food ingredients plus plenty of spices for a delicious patty!

-Ingredients to Make Whole Food Plant-based Burgers
+Whole Food Plant-based Burger Ingredients

 This recipe uses simple ingredients to create a satisfying and versatile burger patty.
 You can use these patties in many unique ways and change the spices for endless customizations!
 For this recipe, you’ll need: